GrigorAmBC/Test-task/README.md

-This is a test task for getting an internship.

 Postgresql must be installed on your computer.
 There must be no database named 'shop'.<br/>
 Connection with the postgres server is set for default postgres user:<br/>
   login = "postgres"<br/>